-Connect the 20-pin and 4-pin power plugs to the ATXPWR and ATX12V connectors on the motherboard labeled ATXPWR and ATX12V.
+1. Connect the 4-pin 12V and the 20-pin ATX power plugs to the ATX12V and ATXPWR connectors, respectively.
 See page 77 for the location of these connectors.

 - 2. Position the PSU over the chassis. - 3.
-Align the side hook with the metal slot on the side of the optical drive bay. - 4.
-Slide the PSU toward the direction of the rear panel until it fits in place.

-5. Secure the PSU with the screw you removed earlier.
+Align the PSU side hook with the metal slot on the side of the optical drive bay. - 4.
+Slide the PSU toward the direction of the rear panel until it fits in place. - 5.
+Secure the PSU with the screw you removed earlier.

-Make sure the PSU cables do not interfere with the CPU and chassis fans.
+Make sure the PSU cables do not interfere with the CPU and/or chassis fans.